 In young skin, the collagen framework is intact and the skin remains moisturized and elastic.
-It's resilient to the many facial expressions we adopt, as well as everyday environmental exposure.
-But, over time, the support structure weakens and the skin loses its elasticity.
+It springs back, no matter what our facial expressions are.
+And it stands up to everyday environmental exposure.
+But over time, the support structure weakens and the skin loses its elasticity.
 The skin begins to lose its tone as the collagen support wears down.
 Every time you smile, frown, or squint, you put stress on the collagen in your skin.
-The effect of these facial expressions is cumulative and facial lines begin to appear.
+The effect of these facial expressions adds up and facial lines begin to appear.

 How Do Collagen Injections Work?

-What Can I Expect From Collagen Injections or Other Fillers?
+What Can You Expect From Collagen Injections or Other Fillers?

 Before getting a collagen injection, you will need a collagen skin test.
 A small amount of collagen is injected in the forearm and the area is monitored over the next month looking for any signs of an allergic reaction.
 If you don’t have any indication of an allergy, your doctor can proceed with collagen treatments.
 You may receive a small injection of local anesthesia to numb the area being treated.
 There is a possibility of slight bruising, and you may experience puffiness, redness, and tenderness around the treated site.

 It's important to discuss with your doctor exactly what you can expect from each treatment.
 Together, you can prioritize which facial areas you wish to have treated and discuss how many treatments you may need and the estimated cost.
+You should have realistic expectations about what the results may be.
 It's important to know that one treatment probably will not remove every line on your face.

-How Many Collagen or Filler Injections Will I Need?
+How Many Collagen or Filler Injections Will You Need?

 That depends on which product you use.
 Just like natural collagen, collagen replacements begin to lose form and will eventually wear down.
 Treatment may require collagen injections two to four times a year to maintain the smoothing effects.

-How Do I Find out if Injectable Fillers Are Right for Me?
+How Do You Know if Injectable Fillers Are Right for You?

 You and your doctor will discuss your medical history and the areas you want treated with injectable fillers.
 Injections are not appropriate for certain lines and scars or when certain medical conditions are present.
 It is very important to discuss and understand what filler injections can do for you.